tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Create-an-account.md

 * PER: (+51 1) 708-5381

 {{% alert title="Note" color="info"%}}
-If you are in Colombia and sell les than 100 million/month, you can create your account using this [link](https://colombia.payu.com/abre-tu-cuenta/)
+If you are in Colombia and sell less than 100 million/month, you can create your account using this [link](https://colombia.payu.com/abre-tu-cuenta/)
 {{% /alert %}}

 Review our terms and conditions [here](#).